aohorodnyk/aohorodnyk.com/content/post/2021-07-03-mime-headers.md

 ```

 ## Conclusion
-Let's try not to forget about the `Accept` header even if this feature is not implemented in the current framework.
+Let's not forget about the `Accept` header even if this feature is not implemented in the current framework.

-If you use go and want to work with `Accept` header or mime types in general, you could try [mimeheader](https://github.com/aohorodnyk/mimeheader) library.
+If you use Golang and want to work with the `Accept` header or mime types in general, you could try [mimeheader](https://github.com/aohorodnyk/mimeheader) library.
 I believe it will help with the task.